By Susan Atwell as published in The Somers Record

 More than ever, home buyers are looking for move-in ready homes that feel fresh, spacious and up-to-date.
 On the Web, buyers may like the price, pictures and attributes your home has to offer, but that’s not always enough.
 They need to be impressed the minute they walk through the door.
 Showcasing every space will make them fall in love at first sight.
 It’s this positive emotional response that can lead to an offer and hopefully a sale.

-With the inventory of available homes historically high, here are a few tips to meet buyers’ demands, “up” your game, and beat the competition.
+Here are a few tips to meet buyers’ demands, “up” your game, and beat the competition.
 At the same time, you’ll reduce the amount of time your home is on the market and consequently the amount of time that you will be inconvenienced.

 Be prepared.
 The hardest part of living in a home that is on the market is constantly being prepared to show your home.
 But you must be ready at a moment’s notice.
 You never know when your perfect buyer will walk through the door.
 This is not a good time to entertain or have guests.